Secure CheckoutPersonal information is secured with SSL technology.

 Dr. Segal has received several international awards, including the James Shields Award for Lifetime Contributions to Twin Research (International Society for Twin Studies) and the International Making a Difference Award (Multiple Births Canada).
 She is also the 2016 recipient of the Wang Family Excellence Award from California State University.
 Dr. Segal has contributed to national and international media, including the New York Times and the Washington Post.
 She has been a frequent guest on national and international television and radio programs, such as the Today Show, Good Morning America, the Martha Stewart Show, the Oprah Winfrey Show and The Forum (BBC).

-Nancy Segal is currently Professor of Psychology at California State University, Fullerton and Director of the Twin Studies Center.
+Professor of Psychology, California State University, Fullerton and Director of the Twin Studies Center, USA

 "As in her previous books, Segal’s Twin Mythconceptions presents an exhaustive and scholarly, but very readable review of a vast body of literature in a way that will appeal to twins, parents of twins, the general public, and scientists alike." --Behavioral Genetics -Springer